Formation of Regional Universities Network announced

 Six of Australia's regional universities have announced the formation of a collaborative university network to boost the profile of regional tertiary education.

-The foundation members of the network are CQUniversity, Southern Cross University, University of Ballarat, University of New England, University of Southern Queensland and University of the Sunshine Coast.
+The foundation members of the network are CQUniversity, Southern Cross University, University of Ballarat, University of New England, University of Southern Queensland and the University of the Sunshine Coast.

 Inaugural Chair of the Regional Universities Network and Vice-Chancellor of the University of Ballarat, Professor David Battersby, said that the members of the network all shared a deep understanding of regional Australia and played a vitally important national role in contributing to the economic, social, cultural and environmental development of their regions.